Teach an Adult Education Class

 • Writing workshops, including fiction, nonfiction, short stories, poetry, memoir, etc.

-• Experiential learning, including design workshops, walking tours, how-to classes in genealogy or oral history, and follow-along creative demonstrations
+• Experiential learning, including crafting workshops, walking tours, how-to classes in genealogy or oral history, and follow-along creative demonstrations

 • Topics relating to current or upcoming exhibitions at the Newberry